mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 range.
 A very short barrel, for example, does not allow the round to reach full velocity and also reduces accuracy, all of which adds up to a shorter effective range.
-It is possible to fire rifle- calibre rounds from a handgun, but performance will be nowhere near as good as when fired from a proper rifle.
+It is possible to fire rifle-calibre rounds from a handgun, but performance will be nowhere near as good as when fired from a proper rifle.